 If you notice little drips rather than a large puddle by your air conditioner, water could be dripping off the evaporator coil instead of flowing down the condensate line.
 This might happen if the coils are dirty, or if holes in the insulation near the coils divert the water.
 The most ideal approach to avoid the evaporator coil from deteriorating is to schedule yearly air conditioning maintenance.

 4. Evaporator Coil is Frozen

 A coating of frozen liquid could form on the indoor coils, which drips onto the floor as it thaws.
 If you discover this, turn off your air conditioner right away to prevent frying the compressor.
 The evaporator coil may freeze because of lower airflow.
 To stop this, replace your filter before it becomes dirty.
 If that doesn’t repair the issue, the refrigerant is likely low or additional work is necessary.
 You’ll need a professional HVAC technician like one from Jack Nelson Service Experts to check the charge and repair any leaks.

 Our Experts Can Take Care of All Your Air Conditioning Repair Needs

 Regardless of why your AC is leaking water, Jack Nelson Service Experts can solve the issue.
 We’ll diagnose and service your air conditioner, getting it back to working again quickly.

-Our technicians are highly trained, experienced and NATE-certified to deliver quality work.
+Our technicians are highly trained, experienced and ACE-certified to deliver quality work.
 We have total confidence in our repairs—in fact, we uphold everything we perform with a one-year 100% Satisfaction Guarantee!*